 Sanjit is an associate dentist at a mixed NHS/Private practice.
 A policy for the safe use of chemicals has been adopted by the practice after an initiative was taken by the team to review all of the chemicals used at the practice.
 They have changed to using sustainable alternatives for cleaning and disinfecting products where possible.
 Each team member has been trained in the safe use and disposal of chemicals in the practice and this training is renewed annually.
 Sanjit's practice now also uses a fully digital radiography system.
 Since the 'Minamata Convention' became effective, the practice has agreed on the use and phase down of Amalgam in the practice wherever possible.
 They have invested in trialling a variety of new Composite Resin and Glass Ionomer restoration materials, to find materials of high quality and comparable properties.
-2c.
-Reduce chemical waste
+Sustainable Dentistry: How-to Guide for Dental Practices 2c.
+Reduce chemical waste Actions KEY: